camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 ## Versioning of the JUnit 5 extension

-From now on the JUnit 5 extension will be released together with the Camunda 7.
+From now on the JUnit 5 extension will be released together with Camunda 7.
 This also means they will share the same version (e.g. 7.17.0, 7.17.1, etc.).

 ## JUnit 5 Maven coordinates